ropensci/dataaimsr/docs/install.md

 [Back](index)

-AIMS DataPlatform R Client Installation
+AIMS Data Platform R Client Installation
 =======================================

 At this stage __AIMS DataPlatform R Client__ is not hosted on CRAN R package network.
 An alternative method of installation is to use the R `devtools` package.